Being a stay at home mom is an amazing experience, and if that is something that you have been wanting to do, then do it.

 It changed my life.
 It changed my parenting.
 It changed my marriage.
 Now, I hope I help at least one of you get back to who you want to be.
 Think about what you like, and what makes you feel happy, and try and do it – at least one thing a day.

-At first I was stressed that I could be doing a load of laundry or dishes while the twins napped, but every time I get out of that shower, I thank myself.
+At first, I was stressed that I could be doing a load of laundry or dishes while the twins napped, but every time I get out of that shower, I thank myself.
 I feel happier.
 More motivated.
 More patient with my kids and husband.
-We all win when mom is able to shower… and forcing myself to take that time, for myself, has been SO very worth it.
+We all win when mom is able to shower… and forcing myself to take that time, for me, has been SO very worth it.

 On the especially good nights, when all the kids fall asleep without a fight, the husband has done the dishes, and my house doesn’t look like a war-zone, I like to give myself little spa treatments, I like using these facial masks and feet masks, this makes me feel sexy again – and moms need to feel sexy!